-It concerns projects of any complexity, especially switching from monolith to microservices.
+It concerns projects of any complexity, especially migration from monolith to microservices.
 The latter certainly delivers excellent results if the business requires transformation.

 Fixed price is the most common model of cooperation between customers and suppliers.
 Enterprises also use the time-and-material method.
-So, you wonder which one is the most suitable for the migration process, and it's time to discover it right now.
+So, you wonder which one is the most suitable for the migration process, and it's time to discover it.

 Comparison Of Major Contract Types: Fixed Price vs. Time-And-Material